rdivyanshu20/rdivyanshu20/README.md

 # Hi there, I'm Divyanshu 👋

-I'm a developer who enjoys building clean, efficient applications and solving complex logic problems.
+I'm a Political Science Grduate who enjoys building clean, efficient applications and solving complex logic problems.
 I'm currently focused on Python development and modern application architecture.

 ### 🔭 What I'm Working On
 - Building a modern, zero-dependency **Tic-Tac-Toe Engine** using Python and MVC architecture.